Cohomology of semisimple local systems and the Decomposition theorem: An application to the Decomposition Theorem

-Let us we recall two splitting criterions for perverse sheaves from \cite{DM05,MV}.
-For MacPherson and Vilonen's description of the category of perverse sheaves \cite{MV}, we follow the presentation in \cite[\S 5.7]{DM09}.
-We fix $Y$ to be an algebraic variety and $T$ is a closed subset of $Y$.
+In this section, we relate adjunction morphisms with Poincar\'e-type pairings.
+Let $T$ be a closed subset of $Y$.
 We use $T \xrightarrow{\alpha} Y\xleftarrow{\beta} Y\setminus T$ to denote the closed and open embedding.
 For any perverse sheaf $P$ on $Y$, we have two distinguished triangles